mrixon95/Term3Workbork/Term3_Workbook Database systems.md

 # Question 2

-The three possible relationships between entities in a relational database are one-to-one, one-to-many and many-to-many.
+The three possible relationships between entities in a relational database are *one-to-one*, *one-to-many* and *many-to-many*.

-One-to-one relationship: One record/row in a table can only be associated with one record/row in another table, and vice-versa.
+*One-to-one relationship*: One record/row in a table can only be associated with one record/row in another table, and vice-versa.
 For example, a student entity and a contact info entity would have a one-to-one relationship.
 Each student has only one contact info record and a contact info record can only belong to one student.
-One-to-many relationship: One record/row in a table can be associated with many records/rows in another table.
+*One-to-many relationship*: One record/row in a table can be associated with many records/rows in another table.
 For example: a high-school entity and a student entity would have a one-to many relationship.
 A high-school may have many students enrolled.
 However, a student may only be enrolled in one high-school.

-Many-to-many relationship: Many records/rows in a table can be associated with many records/rows in another table.
+*Many-to-many relationship*: Many records/rows in a table can be associated with many records/rows in another table.
 For example: a student entity could enrol in many different subjects.
 Like-wise, a single subject can have many different students enrolled in it.

 Primary keys and foreign keys can be used to create a many-to many relationship between tables.

-Now, a many-to-many relationship requires a joining/bridging table.
+Now, a many-to-many relationship requires a *joining/bridging table*.
 This table is used to store a record for each combination of the other two tables.
 In our case, this record is the combination of studentID and subjectID and this combination describes which student enrolled in which subject.
 In our example, our joining table would contain two foreign keys which are studentID and courseID.
 Foreign keys values are constrained in that their value must already exist as a primary key value within another table.
 The joining table (enrolment) will only accept a student ID and a subjectID combination if the studentID already exists as a primary key entry in the student table and the subjectID already exists as a primary key entry within the subject table.